Canadian Children's Rights Council

 The Canadian Children's Rights Council Inc. (CCRC); (Conseil canadien des droits des enfants inc.) is a non-governmental organization that is based in Toronto, Ontario, Canada and was founded in 1991.
 The CCRC describe themselves as a nonprofit, educational and advocacy organization dedicated to supporting the rights and responsibilities of Canadian children and providing critical analysis of governments' policies at all levels of government in Canada.

 Activities

 The organization researches, educates and advocates in the area of the rights and responsibilities of Canadian children.
 It has testified at Canadian provincial and federal committees and ministerial consultations.
 Specifically, the CCRC strives to advocate for children's rights by lobbying the government, intergovernmental and non-governmental agencies with research and solutions regarding violations of Canadian children's rights.

-With 50 million website visits since launching in 2003, the organization states that their website is the most visited website in Canada on the issues of children's rights and responsibilities.
+With 50 million website visits since launching in 2003, the organization states that its website is the most visited website in Canada on the issues of children's rights and responsibilities.